Brij Bhushan to face sexual harassment charges, Delhi Police say no evidence in POCSO case

 The Wrestling Federation of India’s assistant secretary Vinod Tomar has also been chargesheeted under provisions pertaining to abetment, criminal intimidation, assault or criminal force with the intent to outrage a woman’s modesty and sexual harassment.

-After accusing Singh of accusing her daughter, the minor’s father had recorded another statement.
+After accusing Singh of sexually harassing her daughter, the minor’s father had recorded another statement.
 He had said that Singh discriminated against his daughter in matters of wrestling but “did not sexually harass her”.

 The father, however, had also told The Hindu that he changed his statement “not because of greed but because I was scared... scared for my family, daughter and myself”.